apache/cordova-windows/cordova-windows10.md

 ### Web Context and Windows Runtime Access ###

-In Windows 8 and 8.1, loading your app into the web context (using `ms-appx-web://`) would allow developers freedom of certain kinds of document manipulation (such as inline script) but would prevent Windows Runtime (WinRT) access.
+In Windows 8.1, loading your app into the web context (using `ms-appx-web://`) would allow developers freedom of certain kinds of document manipulation (such as inline script) but would prevent Windows Runtime (WinRT) access.
 In Windows 10, many of these restrictions have been lifted; web applications have access to WinRT APIs as long as the page’s origin has been whitelisted in the